FALL 2018: ON LEAVE AT OXFORD UNIVERSITY

-His research interests are in information, uncertainty and regulation; he does much of his applied work in the area of climate change and energy markets.
-Currently he is a Convening Lead Author for the Intergovernmental Panel on Climate Change (co-recipient of the 2007 Nobel Peace Prize), an advisor to the California Air Resources Board and Editor of the journal Review of Environmental Economics & Policy.
+Prof. Charles D. Kolstad is an energy and environmental economist with a research focus on regulation.
+Much of his applied work is in the area of climate change and energy markets.
+He has been a Convening Lead Author for the Intergovernmental Panel on Climate Change (co-recipient of the 2007 Nobel Peace Prize), is a founding Co-Editor of the Oxford University Press journal Review of Environmental Economics & Policy and has served on many advisory boards.
+He is a former president of the Association of Environmental and Resource Economists (AERE).